HARMONIC: Cognitive and Control Collaboration in Human-Robotic Teams: Evaluation Results

 \subsubsection{Task Completion}

-The VMRs widget (Fig. \ref{fig:Evaluation_Results}.3 and Fig. \ref{fig:Evaluation_Results}.6) displays the object detection results that the strategic layer processes from sensing frames communicated by the tactical layer.
+The VMRs widget for UGV (Fig. \ref{fig:Evaluation_Results}.2) displays the object detection results that the strategic layer processes from sensing frames communicated by the tactical layer.
 During the search execution, the strategic module continuously analyzes the sensor data frames, grounding these VMRs against the instance of the KEY object stored in its episodic memory.
-When the features match, the search is halted by either of the robots (leader in this case), informs the team \textbf{(M8)}, and reports to Danny \textbf{(M9)}.
+When the keys are found \textbf{\textbf(iv)} -- the features match, the search is halted by either of the robots (leader in this case), informs the team \textbf{(M8)}, and reports to Danny \textbf{(M9)}.
 Notably, the UGV uses different language constructs when communicating with the drone versus Danny in \textbf{(M9)}, demonstrating the cognitive agent's ability to generate context-appropriate language.